Sztynort: History

 In 1454, King Casimir IV Jagiellon incorporated the area to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 After the subsequent Thirteen Years' War (1454–1466), the village became a part of Poland as a fief held by Teutonic Order.

 The village was the property of the Lehndorff family since 1420 (by other sources since 1565) until 1944.
 The current palace was built by Marie Eleonore von Lehndorff née von Dönhoff, wife of Ahasverus von Lehndorff, chamberlain of King John II Casimir of Poland, after an older building had been destroyed by Crimean Tatars in the Second Northern War in 1656.
 Ahasverus and Marie Eleonore often hosted Polish Baroque poet Zbigniew Morsztyn in the palace.
 In the 18th century, the village was often visited by leading Polish Enlightenment poet Ignacy Krasicki.

 From the 18th century, the village formed part of the Kingdom of Prussia, and from 1871 it was also part of the German Empire.
 In the late 19th century, the village had a population of 536, mostly employed in agriculture, cattle breeding and fishing.
 The fish were sold to the Russian Partition of Poland.

 German Foreign minister Joachim von Ribbentrop used the palace throughout his sojourns at the nearby Wolf's Lair between 1941 and 1944.
 The last proprietor of the estate, Heinrich Count von Lehndorff, was executed by the Nazis for his participation in the plot against Hitler that failed with the faulty assassination attempt on 20 July 1944, at the nearby Wolf's Lair wartime military headquarters of the Nazi regime.
-During World War II, the German adminitration operated a subcamp of the Stutthof concentration camp in the village, intended for female prisoners.
+During World War II, the German administration operated a subcamp of the Stutthof concentration camp in the village, intended for female prisoners.